-The Fund has established a Shareholder Servicing Plan with respect to Class I Shares that allows the Fund to pay shareholder servicing fees to certain intermediaries with respect to Shareholders holding Class I Shares.
-Under the Shareholder Servicing Plan, the Fund may pay to qualified recipients up to 0.10% on an annualized basis of the aggregate net assets of the Fund attributable to Class I Shares (the "Shareholder Servicing Fee").
-Because these fees are paid out of the Class I Shares' assets on an ongoing basis, over time these fees will increase the cost of an investment in Class I Shares.
-Class W Shares and Founders Shares are not subject to the Shareholder Servicing Fee.
+The Fund has established a Shareholder Servicing Plan with respect to Class I Shares and Class C Shares that allows the Fund to pay shareholder servicing fees to certain intermediaries with respect to Shareholders holding Class I Shares or Class C Shares (as applicable).
+Under the Shareholder Servicing Plan, the Fund may pay to qualified recipients up to 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class C Shares (the "Shareholder Servicing Fee").
+Because these fees are paid out of the assets of the Class I Shares or the Class C Shares (as the case may be) on an ongoing basis, over time these fees will increase the cost of an investment in Class I Shares or Class C Shares.
+Founders Shares are not subject to the Shareholder Servicing Fee.